Take the first step toward a rewarding career and discover your true potential with an Indiana University Bachelor of Science in Nursing (BSN) degree.

 Your nursing degree matters!
 When you become part of the nursing program at IUPUC, you join the Indiana University School of Nursing, the largest school of its kind in the nation and one of the most respected multiprogram nursing schools in the world.
 IUPUC is part of the core campus, which includes IUPUI and IU Blooomington.

 You can choose from three courses of nursing study on our Columbus campus:

-- The traditional Bachelor of Science in Nursing (BSN) program is designed for students who wish to enter the nursing field for the first time.
+- The traditional Bachelor of Science in Nursing (BSN) track is designed for students who wish to enter the nursing field for the first time.

-- The RN to BSN program is designed for licensed registered nurses (RNs) who hold an associate degree (ASN) or a nursing diploma from an NLNAC-accredited institution.
-This face-to-face program combines classroom, simulation, clinical experience, and web-based instruction.
+- The RN to BSN track is designed for licensed registered nurses (RNs) who hold an associate degree (ASN) or a nursing diploma from an NLNAC-accredited institution.
+This face-to-face track combines classroom, simulation, clinical experience, and web-based instruction.
 Admissions

-- The online RN to BSN degree completion program is an statewide program with courses taught by expert IU nursing faculty from campuses across the state.
+- The online RN to BSN degree completion track is an statewide option with courses taught by expert IU nursing faculty from campuses across the state.

 As a graduate of the BSN program, you will be:

 - A critical thinker who demonstrates intellectual engagement and uses evidence as a basis for clinical reasoning and decision making